Vickybarai/Devops/Docker/Docker.md

 Use environment variables for configuration

-Keep services and networks organized
+Keep services, volumes, and networks organized

-Version control docker-compose.yml
+Version control your docker-compose.yml

 ___